Heavydirtysoul (Gotham): Plot

-Bruce withdraws the sword from Alfred's chest, spurning Ra's al Ghul's crowning as his heir.
-Ra's indicates Bruce to use the Lazarus Pit to heal Alfred and leaves.
-Bruce takes water from the Pit and pours it on Alfred's wound, waking him up.
+Alfred reminds Bruce of his parents' and his love for him, and this undoes the shamin's programming.
+He withdraws the sword from Alfred's chest, rejecting Ra's al Ghul's crowning as his heir.
+Ra's tells Bruce to use the Lazarus Pit to heal Alfred and leaves.
+Bruce takes water from the Pit and pours it on Alfred's wound, sealing the wound and waking him up.
 He then takes him to the hospital.
-Selina arrives later on, having heard about Alfred's condition, but is dismissed by Bruce for her flippancy.
+Selina arrives, having heard about Alfred's condition, but Bruce dismisses her for her flippancy.
 She counters that her actions have been based on what she considers surviving in Gotham, and that unlike Bruce, she's accepted who she is.

-In the GCPD, Gordon receives a call from Lee, who is planning on leaving Gotham and wants him to join her.
+In the GCPD, Gordon receives a call from Lee, who is planning to leave Gotham and wants him to join her.
 Gordon decides to leave with her in order to stay together.
 Nygma and Barbara begin to send demands to the mayor's office in exchange for the antidote, demanding Cobblepot in return.
-Gordon and Bullock then take Cobblepot out of his cell in order to bargain with them but Nygma has taken Tetch, planning on killing Cobblepot once and for all.
+Gordon and Bullock then take Cobblepot out of his cell in order to bargain with them, but Nygma has taken Tetch, planning on killing Cobblepot once and for all.

 Gordon and Bullock take Cobblepot to a factory where Nygma holds Tetch with a bomb connected to him in order to kill him if the deal goes awry.
 The meeting is interrupted by Barbara, Tabitha and Butch who try to retrieve Tetch.
 Cobblepot breaks free, knocks out Nygma and escapes in the police cruiser with him in the backseat.
-Seeing they cannot escape in time, Gordon cuts Tetch's throat to retrieve his blood for the antidote and he and Bullock return to the GCPD to develop the cure.
+Seeing they cannot escape in time, Gordon cuts Tetch's throat to retrieve his blood for the antidote, and he and Bullock return to the GCPD to develop the cure.
 Unfortunately, Gordon finally succumbs to the virus and leaves the precinct.
-He tries to inject Lee with the antidote but he fails multiple times.
-While he and Lee escape through the train station, Bullock intercepts them but Gordon attacks him while Lee boards the train.
-Harvey urges him to remember his calling, and affirms his friendship with Jim before giving him his badge back with another vial of the antidote on the back.
-In the train, Gordon injects himself and Lee, freeing them from the virus.
+He tries to inject Lee with the antidote, but he fails multiple times.
+While he and Lee escape through the train station, Bullock intercepts them, but Gordon attacks him while Lee boards the train.
+Harvey urges him to remember his calling and affirms his friendship with Jim before giving him his badge back with two vials of the antidote on the back.
+On the train, Gordon injects Lee and then himzelf, freeing them from the virus.